A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 And for liability purposes, your company should collect a “signed declaration under penalty of perjury that the requestor is the consumer whose personal information is the subject of the request.”

 4.A.2.2.
-For a data deletion request (see step 4.C.), the business must verify the consumer’s identity to a degree of certainty, based on the risk of harm to the user by its unauthorized deletion.
-For example, deletion of Employment or Order history is more sensitive and potentially harmful, than deletion of a very old shipping address.
+For a data deletion request (see step 4.C.), the business must verify the consumer’s identity with certainty, based on its unauthorized deletion’s risk of harm to the user.
+For example, deletion of Employment or Order history is more sensitive and potentially harmful than deletion of an ancient shipping address.

 Here is a great example of a self-service request and verification form: